Nutrition Services Administrative Review

 • Adequate at-risk activities.

-• Parental contacts.
-When necessary, we contact participant parents to confirm center’s attendance records are accurate.
+• Household contacts.
+When necessary, we contact participant households to confirm center’s attendance records are accurate.

 SFSP Administrative Review Services